VictorZhn/pyramid/README.md

 # Introduction for pyramid

-### pyramid is a simple PHP framework based on laravel by myself.
+### pyramid is a simple PHP framework based on laravel made by myself.